MicrosoftDocs/architecture-center/docs/databricks-monitoring/dashboards.md

     * **location**: The region where the Log Analytics workspace and dashboards are deployed.
     * **serviceTier**: Rhe workspace pricing tier.
 See [here][sku] for a list of valid values.
-    * **dataRetention** (optional): The number of days log data is retained in the Log Analytics workspace.
+    * **dataRetention** (optional): The number of days the log data is retained in the Log Analytics workspace.
 The default value is 30 days.
-If the pricing tier is `Free`, the data retention must be 7 days.
+If the pricing tier is `Free`, the data retention must be seven days.
     * **workspaceName** (optional): A name for the workspace.
 If not specified, the template generates a name.

     ```bash